10 Best Kayak Tours in New Zealand

 6. Hobbit Kayak Tour in Marlborough

 Lord of the Rings fans, don’t miss this kayaking tour on the Pelorus River!
 Visit the very same filming locations featured in The Hobbit for those infamous “barrel run” scenes.
 Aside from nerding out, this kayak tour in Marlborough offers stunning river gorge scenery and plenty of fun gentle rapids to tackle in your inflatable river kayak.
+Book your trip with Pelorus Eco Adventures.
 Add it to your Marlborough must-dos!

 Location: Havelock, Marlborough, South Island